 Local authorities are required by law to 'preserve and enhance' the appearance of Conservation Areas in the course of their planning duties, and also to review their boundaries periodically and bring forward proposals for preserving and enhancing them.
-Babergh District Council has been unable to review the Great Waldingfield Conservation Area for some years, but has now commissioned Patrick Taylor to undertake the work on their behalf - a job he is very familiar with, having done exactly that at BDC for 15 years before retiring.
+Babergh District Council had been unable to review the Great Waldingfield Conservation Area for some years, but in 2018 commissioned Patrick Taylor to undertake the work on their behalf - a job he was very familiar with, having done exactly that at BDC for 15 years before retiring.

 One of the main reasons for having an up-to-date Appraisal is to use it as a reference tool for planning officers who may be making development decisions concerning areas that they are not familiar with.
 Indeed, they may not even have visited the area, so it's important that they are able to gain as much information as possible from the document.